IgniteUI/indigo-design-docfx/en/components/list-skeleton.md

 ## List Item Primary Action

-There are 4 interchangeable List Item Primary Actions like the standard [List](list.md) that are listed below.
-Thanks to the use of Smart Layout in Sketch they can be adjusted further by setting unnecessary elements to ~No Symbol.
+In Sketch, there are 4 interchangeable Skeleton List Item Primary Actions like the standard [List Item](list-item.md) that are listed below available as `Symbol Overrides`.
+Thanks to Smart Layout in Sketch, they can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                              |                                                                                                  |                                                                                                                                            |
 | ---------------------------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------ |